Alfresco/docs-alfresco/content-services/5.2/using/smart-folders.md

 -   Update: You can update files in a Smart Folder.
 Updating a property might result in a file being removed from the current Smart Folder (because it no longer meets the query criteria).
 -   Delete, Edit Properties, Unzip To, Sync, Locate To, Move, and Copy actions for files are not supported.

 The Smart Folder itself can't be edited in Alfresco Content Services, except through the Smart Folder Template.
-For more information about Smart Folder Templates, see [Applying a Smart Folder Template](#applying-a-smart-folder-template).
+For more information about Smart Folder Templates, see [Applying a Smart Folder Template](#apply-template).

 Your system administrator creates templates that you can load for different purposes, for example; a structure for a claim, or to file PDF files separately from video or audio files, or just to personalise the folder structure by user.

-Take a look at the videos to learn more: [Smart Folders videos]({% link content-services/5.2/tutorial/video/content.md %}#smart-folders-videos)
+Take a look at the videos to learn more: [Smart Folders videos]({% link content-services/5.2/tutorial/video/content.md %}#smart-folder-overview)

-System administrators and business analysts can find more information here: [Configuring Smart Folders]({% link content-services/5.2/config/smart-folders/index.md %}#configuring-smart-folders) and in the tutorial: [Smart Folders tutorial]({% link content-services/5.2/tutorial/smart.md %}#smart-folders-tutorial).
+System administrators and business analysts can find more information here: [Configuring Smart Folders]({% link content-services/5.2/config/smart-folders/index.md %}) and in the tutorial: [Smart Folders tutorial]({% link content-services/5.2/tutorial/smart.md %}).

-## Applying a Smart Folder Template
+## Applying a Smart Folder Template {#apply-template}

 You can apply a Smart Folder structure to a physical folder by using aspects.